ValveSoftware/steam-runtime/doc/steamlinuxruntime-known-issues.md

 The recommended audio framework is PulseAudio.
 Pipewire emulating a PulseAudio server should also work.
 Using ALSA or OSS might work, but is not really supported.
-JACK is not supported.
+JACK is not supported, because its IPC protocol is not compatible between different JACK versions, so there is no version of the JACK library that would be suitable for all host OSs.

 Workaround: use PulseAudio.